-Teaching English as a Foreign Language in Galway, Ireland, Europe, and the world
+Teaching English as a Foreign Language in Galway, Ireland, Europe, and around the world

 CELTA In Galway